 If the idea of Floral Jamming appeals to you, they organise monthly sessions for DIY floral arrangement and small-batch purchases at the Floral Bar.
 Do take note that the workshop is closed on Sundays and public holidays.

 8. Tinkle Arts Pte Ltd – Clay miniature workshop

 Croissants, curry puffs, kimchi, and kueh lapis-–these are the items you can expect to construct out of a soft, fluid piece of clay at Tinkle Arts.

 Tinkle Arts is a social enterprise that has partnered up with MINDS, organising workshops and events for miniature clay designs, including adorable creations like mini brooches and magnets.

-While these complex 1:12 scale miniature clay designs may appear daunting to people with larger hands, you’d be pleased to know that all relevant materials and tools are supplied to create items needed to progress through the lesson agenda.
-This means that you’ll be able to craft out smaller details with the help of specialised equipment, instead of fussing and getting unduly frustrated over the intricacies of things.
+While these complex 1:12 scale miniature clay designs may appear daunting , you’d be pleased to know that all materials and tools are supplied.
+This means that you’ll be able to craft out smaller details with the help of specialised equipment, instead of fussing and getting unduly frustrated over the little intricacies.

 If you’re keen on joining them for a miniature clay jamming session, you can buy their E-voucher which is valid for one year from the date of purchase.
 Workshops have to be booked at least 2 weeks in advance as projects require prior planning and discussion.

 If you wish to support their cause, you can browse through their miniature designs, sculpting tools, and equipment here.

 9. Atelier Lodge – Leather crafting